-The Company is completing an active summer field program in the Hotagen Mineralized District of Sweden and updated results will be available shortly.
+The Company is completing Cobra drilling program in the Hotagen Mineralized District of Sweden and updated results will be available shortly.

-The Company has a strong community relations program ongoing in Spain where permitting is progressing.
+The Company has a strong community relations program ongoing in Spain where permitting and discussions with authorities are progressing.